worinium/worinium/README.md

 - 🔭 I’m currently working on Media Data Analysis Application
 - 🌱 I’m currently learning Python and Django
 - 👯 I’m looking to collaborate on GIS Software Development
-- 🤔 I’m looking for help with a Job
+- 🤔 I’m looking for a Job
 - 💬 Ask me about Enterprise GIS Administration
 - 📫 How to reach me: https://bit.ly/326Avoc